djinjones/week--3--challenge/README.md

 ## Descrption

 This is a very simple javascript program to quickly create a table which includes employee's names and salaries.
-If you open the console there are also a few messages in there.
-There is a random employee picker and an average salary calculator which both log in the console.
+If you open the console there are also a few messages: there is a random employee picker and an average salary calculator which both log in the console.

 ## Table of Contents